bildungsroman/lex-lambda-bedrock-app-composer/README.md

 The deployment will create a Lex bot, a Lambda and a S3 bucket.

 ## Usage
-Once all the resources are created after `cdk deploy` finishes, go to AWS Management Console and search for Amazon Lex service.
+Once all the resources are created after `sam deploy` finishes, go to the AWS Management Console and search for the Amazon Lex service.
 If the deployment is successful, a Lex bot named `LexGenAIBot` should be seen in the Bots home page.

 ![Diagram](https://github.com/awsarippa/lex-lambda-bedrock-cdk-python/blob/7e521e1bda33921695b82b117b75fddcba5f0708/diagrams/LexBotHomePage.png)